-Effective immediately prior to the closing of the Business Combination, the board of directors of Holdco (the "Board") will adopt, and its stockholders will approve, the 2021 Equity Incentive Plan (the "2021 Equity Plan"), which provides for the grant of stock options (either incentive or non-qualified), stock appreciation rights ("SARs"), restricted stock, restricted stock units ("RSUs"), performance shares, performance share units and other stock-based awards with respect to the Holdco Ordinary Shares.
+Effective immediately prior to the closing of the Business Combination, the board of directors of Holdco (the "Board") adopted, and our stockholders approved, the 2021 Equity Incentive Plan (the "2021 Equity Plan"), which provides for the grant of stock options (either incentive or non-qualified), stock appreciation rights ("SARs"), restricted stock, restricted stock units ("RSUs"), performance shares, performance share units and other stock-based awards with respect to the Holdco Ordinary Shares.
 The purpose of the 2021 Equity Plan is to promote the interests of Holdco and its stockholders by:

-- providing us with a means to attract and retain employees, officers, consultants, advisors and directors who will contribute to our long-term growth and success; and - providing such individuals with incentives that will align with those of our shareholders.
+- providing us with a means to attract and retain employees, officers, consultants, advisors and directors who will contribute to our long-term growth and success; and - · providing such individuals with incentives that will align with those of our shareholders.